Swiss Alps Splendor

 Another seamless train-ride will then take us to the car free hamlet of Zermatt, home to the Matterhorn.
 Hiking abounds in this region, and we shall embark on several!

 Next, it’s a train to the quaint French town of Chamonix, at the base of the towering Mont Blanc.
-Depending on how we feel, we’ll have the option to do Leg #1 of the TMB or rent bikes and ride to Les Houches for lunch.
-We will complete the iconic Leg 11 Segment of the Tour Mont Blanc.
-Chairlifts should still be running to save our knees from the relentless downhill!
+We will hike the iconic Stage 10 Segment of the Tour Mont Blanc.
+Chairlifts should still be running as an option from the relentless downhill!

 Annecy France will be our final destination, set on one of the cleanest lakes in Europe.
-We will meander around cobblestone streets, peek into Cathedrals, tour a former prison, walk the Venice-like canals and bike along lake-side trails.
+We will meander around cobblestone streets, cycle the renowned lake side trail, tour a former prison and walk the Venice-like canals.

 A one-hour bus transfer will take us from Annecy to Geneva Switzerland Airport for our flight home.